 Carolyn Craig … Nora Manning

-Elisha Cook Jr. [credited as Elisha Cook] … Watson Pritchard – Salem’s Lot; Dead of Night; Messiah of Evil; Blacula; Black Zoo; Voodoo Island; et al
+Elisha Cook Jr … Watson Pritchard – Salem’s Lot; Dead of Night; Messiah of Evil; Blacula; Black Zoo; Voodoo Island; et al

 Julie Mitchum … Ruth Bridgers